 To prevent unnecessary damage to your wood flooring, fit felt pads or castors to items of furniture that move across the floor without being lifted such as chairs.

 A wide selection are available so you should easily be able to find something suit any size or style of leg or wheel.

-Don’t let spills stand on your wood floor.
-Although all of the wood finishes that we use and recommend are stain and water resistant, they are not entirely impervious and can be breached or damaged by spills left for extended periods.
+Don’t let spills stand on your wood flooring.
+Although all of the wood finishes that we use and recommend are stain and water repellent, they are not entirely impervious and can be breached or damaged by spills left for extended periods.